-When the employer wishes to deviate in a negative way from the basic pension scheme as referred to in Article 5.1.1 and 5.1.2,, it must submit a request to the dispensation committee.
+When the employer wishes to deviate in a negative way from the basic pension scheme as referred to in Article 5.1.1. and 5.1.2., it must submit a request to the dispensation committee.
+For the composition and working method of the dispensation committee, see Annex 5.1.6.